AntarEspadas/minecraft-movie-player/README.md

 **The `index` subcommand**

-This command takes a folder containing Minecraft block textures and uses it to generate a template for an index file.
+This subcommand takes a folder containing Minecraft block textures and uses it to generate a template for an index file.

 Required positional arguments: